 - Vibration absorbers can also reduce structural noise by 85%.

 - Consider an electric powered craft or engine if they need replacing.
 They have low emissions and are very quiet.
-Visit the RYA’s Electric Boating advice page for more information.
+Take a look at our Electric Boating info & advice.

 - Try switching to biodegradable hydraulic and lubricating oils.